mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 ## Sales
 ### Forecasting

-* Forecasting is a weekly process where Sales, CS and Sales Manager communicate how much business they will close within a given period, usually the current quarter.
-This is done by reviewing all of the deals closed, along with deals currently open in the pipeline and coming up with a "Commit" and "Upside".
+* Forecasting is a weekly process where Sales, CS and Sales Management communicate how much business they will close within a given period, usually the current quarter.

 * Forecasting Definitions:
   * Forecast: "I will close at least this much business this quarter.
 It is my likely amount I can close."
-  * Upside: "In addition there is a chance I will close this much additional business, but don't count on it."
+  * Upside: "There is a chance I will close this much additional business, but don't count on it."

-* Forecasting Category Definitions: These categories are assigned based on Opportunity Sales stage in Salesforce.
+* Forecasting Category Definitions: These categories are assigned based on Opportunity Sales stagesin Salesforce.
   * Close: The deal is Closed Won.
+It is already showing up in Won and Actuals reports.
+It is not considered part of the Open Pipeline.
-  * Commit: This deal will happen based on the current Opportunity Close Date.
+  * Commit: Rep is guaranteeing this deal will happen based on the current Opportunity Close Date.
-  * Best Case: The deal is looking promising, but I cannot commit it will happen on the current Close Date.
+  * Best Case: The deal is looking promising, but cannot commit it will happen on the current Close Date.
-  * Pipeline: I am working on this deal and I am not comfortable forecasting it just yet.
+  * Pipeline: The deal is in the early stages.
+Not comfortable forecasting it just yet.
   * Omitted: This deal is Closed Lost.

-* Forecast Process: Steps followed in the weekly forecast calls with Sales Managers
+* Forecast Process.
+The following are the steps followed in the weekly forecast calls with Sales Managers:
-  * In attendance: Sales Manager, John Thompson, Melissa, Ian, Schiff, and appropriate CSM
+  * In attendance: Sales Manager, John Thompson, Melissa, Ian, Schiff, and appropriate CSM(s)
-  * The Sales Manager drives the call
+  * The Sales Manager drives the call.
+  * It is driven off the Sales (Choose Segment) dashboard.
   * New New (New and Expansion) business
     * Discuss forecast and upside for the quarter.
 Has it changed?
-Summary highlights of changes.
+Summarize highlights of changes.
     * What's closed since we last met along with any notable highlights.
     * Review Open Pipeline.
 All key deals based on size, logo, competitive wins.
 Discuss what help is needed from MLT to get the deal done.
+Also discuss any big deal movements in terms of progress or slip.
   * Renewals business
-    * Discuss forecast and upside for the quarter.Has it changed?
+    * Discuss forecast and upside for the quarter.
+Has it changed?
 Summary highlights of changes.
     * What's closed since we last met along with any notable highlights.
     * Review Open Pipeline.
 All key deals based on size, logo, competitive wins.
 Discuss At Risk and Early Warning.
 Discuss what help is needed from MLT to get the deal done.
    * Lead pipeline